patleb/web_tools/mix_setting/README.md

 ### Alias

 The alias `all` is available as an alternative to `with` if the name is more appropriate to the context.

-### License

-This project rocks and uses MIT-LICENSE.